 Several years in the future, Derek and the Sheriff are kind of buddies.

-Derek is a consultant for the Beacon Hills police when any kind of supernatural crime occurs, or when they need his super sniffer in critical urgencies (Derek found the lost little girl almost immediately, while the K9 unit from the next town was still lost in the wood.
-The Sheriff was proud.
-They never talk about the fact that they had to circle the town in the John’s police car, Derek’s head hanging out of the window like a poodle on a roadtrip).
+Derek is now a consultant for the Beacon Hills police for any kind of supernatural crime or when they need his super sniffer in critical emergencies (Derek found the lost little girl almost immediately, while the K9 unit from the next town was still lost in the woods.
+The Sheriff was so proud.
+They never talk about the fact that they had to circle the town in John’s police car, Derek’s head hanging out of the window like a poodle on a roadtrip).

-So the John and Derek sometimes hang out, they watch football match together, they have a beer, they talk about Stiles’ news from college.
+So John and Derek sometimes hang out, watch football match together, they have a beer, talk about Stiles’ news from college.
 They enjoy each other’s company in a very quiet, simple way.

 Then, Stiles comes back to Beacon Hills for Christmas, and immediately comes out as bisexual to his dad.

-John honestly doesn’t mean to search stuffs online, but he’s bored, and one innocent question about LGBT rights typed into google quickly devolve into following all kind of links and falling deep.
+John honestly doesn’t mean to search stuffs online, but he’s bored, and one innocent question about LGBT rights in California turn into a quick google search and quickly devolve into a spiral of links.
+John falls deep.
 Too deep.

-He manages to keeps the anxiety at bay all the way to Derek’s home, and his knock on the door is barely frantic.
-But Derek opens the door as if he was expecting the Sheriff to be on fire, so John guesses that he didn’t control his panic-stricken heartbeat as well as he thought.
+He manages to keeps his anxiety at bay all the way to Derek’s home, and his knocks on the door are barely frantic.
+But Derek opens the door as if he is expecting the Sheriff to be on fire, so John guesses that he didn’t control his panic-stricken heartbeat as well as he thought.